oroinc/documentation/user_guide/channel_guide.rst

 records keep such details as name of a specific product, purchase volume, the goods price and total cost and date of the purchase.

-The entities were created as an example in the \:ref:`Entity Management Guide <user-guide-entity-management-guide`>\.
+The entities were created as an example in the *Entity Management* guide

 This is how the page of the channel looks when we are creating it: